Ginger Baker – One of the Most Distinctive Drummers of the ‘60s

 It’s not easy to describe Baker’s playing style, especially when it comes to music genres.
 As I’ve already mentioned, he started as a jazz drummer.
 His teacher was the famous drummer of the time, Phil Seamen.
 So, you can hear his influence for sure.
 Jazz has always been Ginger’s main preoccupation, despite that we usually recognize him as a legendary rock drummer.

-In early days, he was heavily influenced by jazz drummers like Baby Dodds, Art Blakely, Elvin Jones, etc. That can be heard in his early works, but as he was becoming more related to rock bands, his style started to change drastically
+In the early days, he was heavily influenced by jazz drummers like Baby Dodds, Art Blakely, Elvin Jones, etc. That can be heard in his early works, but as he was becoming more related to rock bands, his style started to change drastically.

 This is quite notable in Cream years.
 In rock music and other “loud” genres, there isn’t much space for graceful and fluid jazzy beats.
 Baker realized that pretty quickly, so he radically changed his playing style.
 Toms and bass were in the focus now.
 His lines became simpler but still fairly complex for an average rock drummer of the time.

 Such a playing style filled a huge gap between simple rock beats and complex jazz lines, so he quickly became one of the most influential drummers around.
-Many rock drummers started to implement jazzy elements into typical rock beats, starting from Cozy Power, Alex Van Halen, Peter Criss, and others.
+Many rock drummers started to implement jazzy elements into typical rock beats, including Cozy Power, Alex Van Halen, Peter Criss, and others.

 Despite all those rock projects, Ginger has always remained a jazz drummer.
 At the time, it wasn’t a common thing to see such a skilled drummer in rock music.
-Besides jazzy approach, which resulted in a pretty rhythmical and syncopatic playing style, which was often pretty unpredictable, he is also one of the first drummers in popular music that started to implement elements from African music.
+Besides the jazzy approach, which resulted in a pretty rhythmical and syncopation playing style, which was often pretty unpredictable, he was also one of the first drummers in popular music that started to implement elements from African music.